Harry Fisher

 On the 27th September 1916 there was fierce hand to hand fighting at the Schwaben Redoubt.
 On the 28th September the 7th Bedfords attacked leading the left of the 18th Division attack on the Schwaben Redoubt and were then withdrawn to Thiepval which had recently been cleared of the enemy.

-At first he was reported as missing then as killed.
+At first, he was reported as missing, then as presumed killed.
 He was in ‘B’ Company of the 7th Bedfords in the attack on Thiepval and the Schwaben Redoubt to the north, which took place between the 26th - 30th September 1916.
 ‘B’ Company was one of the two assaulting Companies.
 The attack started at 1 pm.
 The Battle Report said that many men might have been saved if there had been more stretcher-bearers.
 ‘B’ Company suffered severely from machine-gun fire.

 He was buried in Plot l, Row D, Grave 12 in the Mill Road Cemetery, Thiepval in France.
 The gravestones here have had to be laid flat due to subsidence from the Schwaben Redoubt tunnels.